 …in collaboration with the Wick Poetry Center of Kent State University’s College of Arts and Sciences.

 These poems were curated by Jane Hirshfield — a Chancellor of the Academy of American Poets, and a member of the Natural History Institute Advisory Council — for display at the March for Science on the National Mall last spring.
-Jane’s poem, “On the Fifth Day,” currently on display at the Institute, was written for that gathering.
+Jane’s poem, “On the Fifth Day,” was written for that gathering.

 Why a merger of poetry and science in the practice of natural history?